-6.3 CO2
+6.4 CO2

-- 1. Basics of ocean carbonate system, including carbonate ions, prognostic equations for alkalinity, total carbon and a nutrient, from notes.
-[Section 4 till eqn 9; section 4.1, eqns 10-19; section 4.2 and 4.3 with an approximate analytic solution of the carbonate system and a detailed explanation of the response to calcium carbonate dissolution; then section 5, first paragraph]. - 2.
-The exact solution of this set of equation for pCO2 as function of total CO2 and alkalinity based on Fig 1.1.3 from Zeebe's book.
-Demonstrate by discussing the effect of adding CO2 from volcanoes, of photosynthesis and remineralization $(2CO_2 + 2H_2O \rightleftharpoons 2CH_2O + 2O_2)$ and of CaCO3 deposition or dissolution $(CaCO_3 \rightleftharpoons Ca^{2+} + CO_3^{2-})$ , or, equivalently, CaCO3 + CO2 + H2O $\rightleftharpoons$ Ca2+ + 2HCO3-). - 3.
-The simple 3-box model (Toggweiler, 1999), introduce using his Fig. 1. - 4.
-Heuristic analysis from the beginning of section 3 of (Toggweiler, 1999): (his eqns 4,5,8, or see hand written notes). - 5.
-Results of full 3 box model for glacial CO2 as function of ventilation by $f{dh}$ and high latitude biological pump $P_h$ (section 2), Figures 2 and 3. - 6.
-Criticism of the results: section 2, paragraphs 2, 3 on left column, page 575, or p 2 of the same hand written notes as linked above.
-Bottom line is that the model also predicts changes to the high latitude surface nutrients $PO{4h}$ , and this change hasn't been observed.
-Toggweiler later shows that reversing the THC in the southern ocean (to be more realistic, actually) helps with this.
+- Basics of ocean carbonate system, including carbonate ions, prognostic equations for alkalinity, total carbon and a nutrient, from notes.
+Section 4 till eqn 9; section 4.1, eqns 10-19; section 4.2 and 4.3 with an approximate analytic solution of the carbonate system.
+Then use the solution to understand the response of the carbonate system to adding CO2 from volcanoes, of photosynthesis and remineralization (2CO2 + 2H2O ≈ 2CH2O + 2O2) and of CaCO3 deposition or dissolution (CaCO3 ≈ Ca2+ + CO32-, or, equivalently, CaCO3 + CO2 + H2O ≈ Ca2+ + 2HCO3-).
+Note that instead of specifying total CO2 and alkalinity, we could solve for the carbonate system given any two of (total carbon, alkalinity, pH), this is also useful when trying to reconstruct past CO2 from proxies that reflect past pH.
+Then note that we need advection-diffusion equations for the total carbon and alkalinity (section 5, first paragraph). - 2. (time permitting) The exact solution of this set of equation for pCO_2 as function of total CO_2 and alkalinity based on Fig 1.1.3 from Zeebe's book. - 3.
+The 3 box model of Toggweiler (1999) showing how CO2 can change in response to change in mixing in the Southern Ocean between surface water and NADW below (notes based on Toggweiler's eqns 4, 5, 8). - 4.
+Criticism of the results: same notes, (based on Toggweiler's section 2, paragraphs 2, 3 on left column, page 575).
+Bottom line is that the model also predicts changes to the high latitude surface nutrients PO{4h} , and this change hasn't been observed.
+Toggweiler later shows in his paper that reversing the THC in the Southern Ocean (to be more realistic, actually) helps with this.